How to Write Meta Descriptions

 A freelance contract is a document that independent contractors can use to outline the terms of a professional relationship with a client.
 It covers payment details like rate and due dates, each party’s responsibilities, and a place for a signature.

-It’s not bad for body content, but it’s terrible for a product landing page’s MD.
+It’s not bad for body content, but it’s terrible for a product landing page’s meta description.
 Here’s why:

 • It’s so long